ThomasKur/M365Documentation/AdvancedUsage.md

 Other options of the Optimize-M365Doc command are:

 - *UseTranslationFiles:* If available the function will translate property names with the name in the UI.
-W
 Note:
 These Translations need to be created manually, only a few are translated yet.
 If you are willing to support this project.
-You can do this by [translating the json files](https://github.com/ThomasKur/M365Documentation/blob/master/AddTranslation.md) which are mentioned to you when you generate the documentation in your tenant.
+You can do this with the help of Invoke-M365DocTranslationUI.

 - *UseCamelCase:* If no tranlsation is available for a property or the -UseTranslationFiles switch was not used, then property names are beautified based on Caml case standard.